Abdel1107/somethingdank-soen341project2023/README.md

 ## About Project

-Our career services platform streamlines the job search process for students and employers.
-Students can create and update their professional profiles and apply for job postings, while employers can post opportunities and review candidate applications.
-With secure login credentials, the platform ensures confidential user information.
-Our aim is to bring job seekers and employers together in a simple and efficient manner.
+Job hunting has never been easier!
+With Connect-U, job-seekers can find their dream job and employers find their perfect candidate with just a few clicks.
+We offer a career service platform that links job-seekers and employers together.
+Employers can post their jobs and choose the best candidates.
+Job-seekers can create their profile and apply to job postings of their choice.
+All in a secure and safe environment with our login system.

 ##  Features